 The economy of ancient Thugga was based on farming and the same applies to Nouvelle Dougga, the village where those who lived among the ancient monuments were resettled in the 1960s.
 In order to provide Thugga and the surrounding fields with water the Romans captured it at some nearby springs and stored it in a series of long cisterns, which today are used as warehouses.

-The Temple to Caelestis was built in a large crescent shaped temenos (enclosure) which housed a holy grove.
-The shape of the enclosure is thought to be a reference to Tanit, the Punic goddess whose symbol was a crescent (you may wish to see it on a stela at Sicca Veneria).
-Today the temple has a commanding view over the valley, but it is more likely that the enclosure included a long wall opposite the temple, in order to completely hide ceremonies from the eyes of those who did not attend them.
+The Temple to Caelestis was built in a large crescent shaped temenos which housed a holy grove.
+The shape of the enclosure is thought to be a reference to Tanit, the Punic goddess whose symbol was a crescent (you may wish to see it on a stela at Kerkouane, a Punic town).
+Today the temple has a commanding view over the valley, but it is more likely that the enclosure included a long wall opposite the temple, in order to completely hide ceremonies from the eyes of those who could not attend them.

 (left) Temple to Caelestis; (right) details of the decoration of ancillary buildings